Pat Posey: Performance career

-In 2024 Posey was soloist with the San Francisco Symphony conducted by Edwin Outwater in the world premiere recording of Michael Tilson Thomas' Urban Legend for baritone saxophone and orchestra, and was saxophonist in Prokofiev's Romeo and Juliet released by the San Francisco Symphony conducted by Esa-Pekka Salonen.
+Posey played saxophones, clarinets, and tubax in John Powell's score to the 2026 film Minions & Monsters.
+They appear in two recordings of Prokofiev's Romeo and Juliet; a suite assembled and conducted by Esa Pekka Salonen with the San Francisco Symphony released in 2023 and in the full ballet with the Los Angeles Philharmonic conducted by Gustavo Dudamel released in 2026.
+In 2024 Posey was soloist with the San Francisco Symphony conducted by Edwin Outwater in the world premiere recording of Michael Tilson Thomas' Urban Legend for baritone saxophone and orchestra.
 In 2023 Posey performed as baritone saxophonist with Wild Up in the premiere performance of Patrick Shiroishi's Gosenzo for saxophone quartet.
-He appears playing saxophones and tubax on the Grammy-nominated third volume of the group's Julius Eastman anthology, and tubax on the soundtrack to Transformers: Rise of the Beasts written by Jongnic Bontemps.
-He appears as alto saxophonist in the world premiere of Lewis Spratlin's Invasion with pianist Nadia Shpachenko.
+They appear playing saxophones and tubax on the Grammy-nominated third volume of the group's Julius Eastman anthology, and tubax on the soundtrack to Transformers: Rise of the Beasts written by Jongnic Bontemps.
+They were the alto saxophonist in the world premiere of Lewis Spratlin's Invasion with pianist Nadia Shpachenko.

-In 2021-2022 he performed multiple soprano and baritone saxophone parts on world premiere recordings Psalms and Canticles and Time by Michael Torke.
-In 2019 he performed as dedicatee in the world premiere performance of Sean Shepherd's Sonate á 5 with Jorja Fleezanis, Karen Dreyfus, Alan Stepansky, and Conor Hanick.
-In 2011 he performed at Carnegie Hall as guest saxophonist with the Juilliard Orchestra and composer John Adams conducting his work City Noir.
-In 2012 he performed this work again with Adams at Royal Albert Hall as part of the BBC Proms.
-He is a regular collaborator with Rahim AlHaj, and has performed with sitarist Shujaat Hussain Khan and tabla player Yogesh Samsi.
+In 2021-2022 they performed multiple soprano and baritone saxophone parts on world premiere recordings Psalms and Canticles and Time by Michael Torke.
+In 2019 they performed as dedicatee in the world premiere performance of Sean Shepherd's Sonate á 5 with Jorja Fleezanis, Karen Dreyfus, Alan Stepansky, and Conor Hanick.
+In 2011 they performed at Carnegie Hall as guest saxophonist with the Juilliard Orchestra and composer John Adams conducting his work City Noir.
+In 2012 they performed this work again with Adams at Royal Albert Hall as part of the BBC Proms.
+They have been a regular collaborator with Rahim AlHaj, and have performed with sitarist Shujaat Hussain Khan and tabla player Yogesh Samsi.